soficis/Slowverb/web/README.md

 ## PhaseLimiter Integration

 Professional mastering is implemented as an alternate pipeline that runs a WebAssembly build of the PhaseLimiter engine in a dedicated worker.
-It is triggered when `mastering.algorithm === "phaselimiter"` in the DSP spec.
+It is triggered when `mastering.algorithm === "phaselimiter_pro"` (or legacy `phaselimiter`) in the DSP spec.

 ### Architecture